baudisgroup/mecan4cna/manual.md

   --info_lost_ratio_thresh FLOAT  The threshold of information lost ratio.
   --info_lost_range_low FLOAT     The low end of information lost range.
   --info_lost_range_high FLOAT    The high end of information lost range.
   --help                          Show this message and exit.
+Show this message and exit.
 ```

 ## Required options